 Core services must routinely be provided directly by hospice employees, with the exception of physician's services and counseling services, which may be provided through contract.
-A hospice provider may use contracted staff, if necessary, to supplement hospice employees in order to meet the needs of the beneficiary under extraordinary or other non-routine circumstances.
-A hospice provider may also enter into a written arrangement with another Medicaid certified hospice provider for the provision of core services to supplement employee/staff to meet the needs of beneficiary.
-Circumstances under which a hospice provider may enter into a written arrangement for the provision of core services include the following:
+A hospice provider may use contracted staff, if necessary, to supplement hospice employees in order to meet the needs of the recipient under extraordinary or other non-routine circumstances.
+A hospice provider may also enter into a written arrangement with another Medicaid certified hospice provider for the provision of core services to supplement employee/staff to meet the needs of recipients.
+Circumstances under which a hospice provider may enter into a written arrangement for the provision of core services include:

-- 1. Unanticipated period of an increase in the number of beneficiaries; - 2.
-Staffing shortages due to illness; or - 3.
-Other short-term temporary situations that interrupt beneficiary care.
+- Unanticipated period of an increase in the number of recipients; - Staffing shortages due to illness; or - Other short-term temporary situations that interrupt recipient care.

 If contracting is used for any core services, professional, financial and administrative responsibility for the services must be maintained and regulatory qualification requirements of all staff must be assured.